palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 **Prerequisites**

 - ensure `test-cases.json` is available locally
-- ensure clients have been generated from the `verification-api.conjure.json` IR file.
+- ensure clients have been generated from the `verification-api.conjure.json` IR file
+- ensure `verification-server` is available (either as a binary or as a docker image)

 In some languages it is acceptable to check-in these files and in other languages it is more appropriate to declare a dependency on the versioned artifact and download them on demand.
 We recommend downloading them on demand if possible, as this reduces the risk of contributors modifying these files.